-Funds Held for Others - Accounting principles generally accepted in the United States of America (U.S. GAAP) specifically requires that when Organization receives assets and agrees to use those assets on behalf of a specified beneficiary, the Organization must account for the receipt of such assets as if it is holding the funds as an agent.
-At June 30, 2018 and 2017, the Organization held funds totaling \$151,792 and \$94,017, respectively, under this type of arrangement.
+Funds Held for Others - Accounting principles generally accepted in the United States of America (U.S. GAAP) specifically requires that when the Organization receives assets and agrees to use those assets on behalf of a specified beneficiary, the Organization must account for the receipt of such assets as if it is holding the funds as an agent.
+At June 30, 2019 and 2018, the Organization held funds totaling \$26,340 and \$151,792, respectively, under this type of arrangement.

-Notes to Financial Statements For the Year Ended June 30, 2018 (With Comparative Totals for 2017)
+Notes to Financial Statements For the Year Ended June 30, 2019 (With Comparative Totals for 2018)

 Pledges and Grants Receivable - Unconditional pledges and grants receivable, less an allowance for uncollectible amounts, are recognized as revenues in the period the promise is made and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 The Organization had one conditional promise to give totaling \$93,870 over three years at June 30, 2017 with annual payments conditioned upon the donor's annual review of program performance.
-During the year ended June 30, 2018, the conditions to receive the first year's payment of \$31,290 on the conditional pledge were met and the related revenue was recognized.
-As of June 30, 2018, the conditions related to the remaining \$62,580 of the conditional pledge had not been met and had therefore not been recognized as revenue by the Organization.
+During the years ended June 30, 2019 and 2018, the conditions to receive the first and second year's payments, respectively, of \$31,290 on the conditional pledge were met and the related revenue was recognized.
+As of June 30, 2019, the conditions related to the remaining \$31,290 of the conditional pledge had not been met and had therefore not been recognized as revenue by the Organization.